Detailed Guide to Visiting the Poor Man’s Galapagos, Ecuador

 Getting to the Poor Man’s Galapagos

-We met at our chosen company’s tour office in Montanita at 8 am and began the drive to the port in Puerto Lopez.
+We met at our chosen company’s tour office in Montanita at 8 am and began the 30-minute drive to the port in Puerto Lopez.

-Shortly after arriving we met our group and tour guide, boarded our boat, and set off on the 42km journey to the island.
+Shortly after arriving, we met our group and tour guide, boarded our boat, and set off on the 42km journey to the island.
 We were going to go directly to the island, and on the way back we would take a few detours to try and do some whale watching.

-Arriving at Island de La Plata
+Arriving at the Island

 As we approached the island we were met with sea turtles after a morning feed.

-The Birds – Blue Footed Boobies and Frigatebirds
+The Birds – Blue Footed Boobies and Frigate birds

-I began this tour with the expectation of seeing wildlife from a distance but not long after we started our walk we were met with a Blue Footed Booby right on the path in front of us!
+I began this tour with the expectation of seeing wildlife from a distance but not long after we started our walk we were met with a Blue-footed booby right on the path in front of us!
 Amazed at the encounter, I stood in shock wondering why this beautiful bird simply stood in front of us without any fear.
 I’m not a bird guy, but this was special.

 Blue Footed Boobies are not intimidated by humans as they have no predators on the island and the one we saw actually put on a little dance show while we took photos.